jschaf/mccc/battle/hammelburg.md

 through Schweinheim, finally beginning their mission at 0030 on 27 March.

-Berlin \TODO{German Army HQ name?} was notified of the breach thirty minutes later at 0100.
-Some nazi \TODO{Obstfelder?}  thought Patton had spotted the German weak point in their defense, so they directed two divisions to reinforce the breach.
+German command, the Oberkommando der Wehrmacht (OKW) was notified of the breach thirty minutes later at 0100.
+The German staff surmised that Patton exploited the weakspot in the German line and directed General Obstfelder, the Seventh Army commander, to "concentrate all available foreces to annihilate the enemy task force."
+[@BaronBG2009RaidUntold, 113] General Obstfelder had assumed command that day.
+His predecessor, General Felber failed to defend the bridge at Remagen.
+CPT Tobin Green, writing for the Strategic Studies Research Seminar, noted that "Ironically, this same event resulted in William Hoge's promotion to brigadier general and command of the 4th Armored only five days before the German Seventh Army change of command."  [@Green1994HammelburgRaid, 48]

 Baum reached his first objective at 0230, merging onto highway 26 near the town of Laufach.
-Along the route, Baum directed his Sherman tanks to knock down the telephone poles to disrupt German communications.
+To prevent German reporting of his progress, Baum directed his Sherman tanks to knock down the telephone poles to disrupt German communications.
 Unsatisfied that the felled telephone were inoperable, Baum directed his infantry to dismount and cut the wires to ensure the job was done.
-They took their first casualty outside Lohr.
-One Sherman was disabled from a Panzerfoust. [@Baum1945NotesTask, 1] The crew scrambled to other vehicles and TF Baum continued.
+The technique was unsuccessful.
+By the time the convoy reached Fronhofen, they were greeted by white sheets hanging from windows in the early dawn.
+The first road block materialized a few miles later at Lohr.
+While making way around the overturned truck, a *panzerfoust* claimed the first vehicle from Task Force Baum. [@BaronBG2009RaidUntold, 116-117]

 Baum's 53 vehicle convoy streched over a mile and crawled along at 15 miles per hour due to black-out conditions.
 They reached the town of Lohr at \TODO{time at Lohr}, \TODO{Obstfelder Rank} Obstfelder, commander of German's 19th Army stationed his headquarters at Lohr.
 Baum continued to his objective, unaware of the prize before him.

-\TODO{where pickup Lotz} German General, Lotz told everything

 Baum planned to cross the Sinn River at Gemünden.
 After enetering the town they took heavy losses, losing 3 tanks to heavy